 Branched-chain amino acids help the body make proteins.
 Some thyroid hormone medications can decrease how fast the body breaks down branched-chain amino acids.
 However, more information is needed to know the significance of this interaction.

-- For a brain condition due to liver disease (hepatic encephalopathy): 240 mg/kg/day up to 25 grams of branched-chain amino acids daily for three months.
+- For reduced brain function in people with advanced liver disease (hepatic encephalopathy): 240 mg/kg/day up to 25 grams of branched-chain amino acids daily for three months.
 In some cases the dose is taken in three divided doses daily.

 - For a movement disorder often caused by antipsychotic drugs (tardive dyskinesia): a branched-chain amino acid drink containing valine, isoleucine, and leucine at a dose of 222 mg/kg taken three times daily for 3 weeks.